Designing and building an experimentation programme from zero — achieving 21% conversion rate increase

 Once a growing library of live experiment data and early user behaviour signal was in place, I ran stakeholder ideation workshops — but these weren't brainstorming sessions starting from zero.

-The 21% conversion rate increase was the compounding effect of multiple things working together: successful experiments shipping, low-value experiences being systematically removed, and the site experience becoming progressively clearer and more aligned with user intent.
+The 21% conversion rate increase related to multiple things working together: successful experiments shipping, low-value experiences being systematically removed, and the site experience becoming progressively clearer and more aligned with user intent.

 The stakeholder outcome was equally important for long-term programme health.
-Stakeholders who participated in the evidence-gathering and ideation phases became active champions.
-When the programme needed resources or prioritisation support, they advocated for it because they felt ownership of the outcomes.
+Stakeholders who participated in the evidence-framing and ideation phases became active champions.

 Building a programme from scratch is a culture project as much as a technical one.
 The infrastructure (testing platform, analytics, frameworks) is necessary but not sufficient.
 The harder work is building the organisational muscle memory that treats experimentation as a default mode of decision-making rather than an optional extra.